Weaponized Social Media: A New Era of Misinformation

 This is the basic recipe I use when I help my clients build campaigns.
 But, misinformation brokers use these tactics as well.

-I created an ad just to see if I could target people that may be interested in hearing my talk.
-I linked it to the Misinformation Village website (my content).
+To begin with, I created an ad just to see if I could target people that may be interested in hearing my talk.
+It is linked to the Misinformation Village website (my content).

 I made a target audience based on the other speakers’ profiles.